Let me try to explain CSS in JS to you. It works kinda like this:

-I want to conclude this write-up with a reflection on team work and diversity.
+I want to conclude this write-up with a reflection on team work and conventions.

 I read a few times that “people should just learn CSS” rather than looking for answers (and solutions) in CSS in JS.

-While I think that learning something new never hurts (go learn some CSS in depth if you can!), I also think that many ignore the fact that we work with people (teams and organizations) with diverse backgrounds and expertise.
+While I think that learning something new or master a language never hurts, I also think that many ignore the fact that we work with people (teams and organizations) with diverse backgrounds and expertise.